jstev/virtuemart2-module/README.md

 You can now use SveaWebPays pay page with your configured payment methods

-## Configuration
+## Payment method Configuration

 ### Svea Invoice payment
-Invoice payment may only be used by registered users (and the user must be logged in during checkout).

-On the payment method configuration tab:
+If you plan on accepting Invoice payments from customers in several countries, you will need to configure multiple instances of the Invoice payment method.
+Each instance should accept payments from one country only, see further under client id and country settings below.

+The Invoice payment method may be used by unregistered users -- we present all instances, and it is up to the user to select the correct instance corresponding to the customer country.
+The provided Get Addresses functionality will avoid the customer needing to enter address data manually.

+#### Payment Method Information tab
+* Payment Name -- set to "Svea faktura" or the equivalent in your language.
+* Payment Description -- "Sverige"
+* Payment Method -- select Svea Invoice.
+// TODO -- what happens if different languages -- recommend enter in local language/corresponding to country setting? -- See locale files for translations!

+#### Configuration tab
+* Test mode -- If set to Yes, payment and get address requests are made in Svea test environment.
+Test credentials provided by Svea must be used.
+* Client id, username and password -- Fill out the required fields client no, username and password.
+In an production environment, use your Svea account credentials for the desired country.
+For testing purposes, make sure to use the supplied test account credentials.
+* Accepted Currency -- TODO
+* Country -- select the country corresponding to this client id.
+* ...
-// TODO -- fix (hide?) sensible defaults for settings that are required but shouldn't need to be changed by user
+// TODO other settings -- fix (hide?) sensible defaults for settings that are required but shouldn't need to be changed by user
+-- check what the VMConfig::get(name,default) defaults to?
 (...)
 SVEA_MIN_AMOUNT -- set to 0
-SVEA_MAX_AMOUNT -- set to 100000 (or other sufficiently large number) SVEA_INVOICEFEE -- set to amount ex. tax SVEA_COST_PERCENT_TOTAL -- set to 0 (or if fee is a percentage, use this?)
+SVEA_MAX_AMOUNT -- set to 100000 (or other sufficiently large number)?
+SVEA_INVOICEFEE -- set to amount ex. tax SVEA_COST_PERCENT_TOTAL -- set to 0 (or if fee is a percentage, use this?)
 SVEA_TAX -- the tax rate that should apply to the fee/cost percent total

 ### Svea Part payment
-Part payment may only be used by registered users (and the user must be logged in during checkout).
+Part payment may be used by unregistered users.
+We present the all methods, and it is up to the user to select the correct country invoice method.

 ### Svea Card payment
 Card payment may be used by un-registered users (i.e. no user is logged in during checkout).
 See also "Additional VirtueMart configuration requirements" below